 It wouldn’t be uncommon to see John Meyer, Dennis Quaid, Peter Fonda, Harrison Ford, Meg Ryan, Jeff Bridges, Tom Brokaw, or Michael Keaton in for an evening meal.
 Here in Montana, we don’t make a big deal out of seeing celebrities, which might be the very reason they feel comfortable stopping in for dinner at Chico.

-Percie Knowles is six feet under but has never left Chico.
+Percie Knowles is six feet under by now but has never left Chico.
 Dubbed “Lady in White”, her ghostly shadow has been seen many times roaming around the main lodge.
 No doubt Percie and Bill had figured out over a century ago that a hot pool, a place to bed down, and a good meal were the tickets to lure in visitors.
 I’m pretty sure Percie would be pleased with what Chico Hot Springs has evolved into today.

 Recommended Reading about Montana